Adamk99k/What-is-bitcoin-p1/README.md

 #

-* Footer section. <br> Each pages footer section has four links to different social media's, These are large icons so that the user will acknowledge them, for the purpose of this project the links take you to the landing page for each social media used.
+* Footer section. <br> Each page’s footer section has four links to different social media's, These are large icons so that the user will acknowledge them, for the purpose of this project the links take you to the landing page for each social media used.
 ![image](assets/images/readme.img/site-footer.png)
 #

-* Hero image text. <br> On all three pages, overlapping the hero image is a text section, Each pages text is different but correlated to what each page is about.
+* Hero image text. <br> On all three pages, overlapping the hero image is a text section, each pages text is different but correlated to what each page is about.
 These sections provide quick value to the user and gives them a feel for the page there about to check out.
 ![image](assets/images/readme.img/hero-image-cover-text.png)
  #